-Mechatronics and Nanoscience and Molecular Engineering are the two formal degree options for undergraduate ME students.
+Biomechanics, Mechatronics and Nanoscience, and Molecular Engineering are the three formal degree options for undergraduate ME students.
 These degree options have competitive application processes that are separate from admission to the ME major.
 The degree options encompass senior-year curricula that lead to earning a B.S. in Mechanical Engineering with Option in Biomechanics, or Mechatronics, or Nanoscience and Molecular Engineering.

 Mechatronics deals with the integration of mechanical, electrical, and computer technologies into the design of complex products.
 Traditional design methods view these components as separate, but Mechatronics emphasizes global optimization by integrating these components of the design process.